I’m a Fool to Want You

 I’m a Fool to Want You - words and music: Joel S. Herron, Frank Sinatra, and Jack Wolf

 Because the song was written during Sinatra’s stormy affair with Ava Gardner as his first marriage as well as his recording and film careers were in tailspin, the song is closely associated with Gardner and the Sinatra-Gardner relationship.
-They were married on 7 November 1951, ten days after his divorce from Nancy Barbato became final.
+They were married on 7 November 1951, ten days after Sinatra’s divorce from Nancy Barbato became final.

 Billie Holiday – Session #85, New York, 19 February 1958 with Ray Ellis and his Orchestra (Columbia) — Mel Davis Billie Butterfield Bernie Glow (tp) Urbie Green (tb) Gene Quill (as) Hank Jones (p) Barry Galbraith (g) Milt Hinton (b) Osie Johnson (d) Billie Holiday (v) + strings and choir, released on the album Lady in Satin, June 1958.